|

 How Do I Apply?

-degree programs to apply to present.
+We invite students currently enrolled in master's or doctoral-level psychology degree programs to apply to present.
+Students can apply either individually or in groups of up to three students.
 All other individuals are welcome to attend the presentation.

 Why Present?